HKervadec/ai4mi_project/weekly_assignments/01_slicing.md

 ```
 python slice_segthor.py --source_dir "c/user/projects/ai4mi_project/data/segthor_train" --dest_dir "c/user/projects/ai4mi_project/data/SEGTHOR_tmp" --retains 5
 ```
+# Deliverable:
 Deliverable -zip file containing (please upload it to canvas):

 - The executable slice_segthor.py script:
-    - Code is running and files are correctly ordered and named (3 pt)
+    - Code is running and files are correctly ordered and named (including train/val split; naming convention - see the comments in the code) (3 pt)
     - 2D CT images are rescaled and normalised properly (2 pt)
     - Sliced segmentation masks are correct (2 pt)
 - A screenshot of the data visualised using the provided viewer (Segthor dataset, not the TOY dataset) (1 pt)
 - A screenshot of the data visualised using 3D Slicer (Segthor dataset, not the TOY dataset) (1 pt)
 - A .txt file describing any interesting observations you made about the data, or providing your description of the datasets (1 pt)
+-
-Please use the following convention when naming your zip file: surname_name.zip
+Please use the following convention when naming your zip folder: student-nnn.zip (nnn being your number)

 Contact
 Maria Galanty (m.galanty@uva.nl) (lead), Caroline Magg (c.magg@uva.nl) (helper).